Nuitka/Nuitka/Developer_Manual.rst

   may modify what we can tell about it.
 An unknown usage must mark it as "exists, maybe" and no more knowledge.

+* Shelve for caching

+  If we ever came to the conclusion to want and cache complex results of analysis, we could do so with the shelve module.
+We would have to implement "__deepcopy__" and then could store in there optimized node structures from start values after parsing.

 .. header::